Connor-Miller/loot/docs/agents/concurrent.md

 1. Finalize — `loot new` signs the change (git-quiet).
 2. `loot-first land --pr <n>` — detects approval, runs the pre-land gate (`cargo test`), takes the harbor lock, projects the one signed commit onto `main`, collapses the PR head, releases.
 Full mechanics: workflow.md.
+Land from the position that opened the PR — it finalizes the *current* position's working change, so run from anywhere else it refuses (#281).
 3. If the change conflicts with what landed while the lane worked, the land **bounces** — nothing is pushed, the signed change is safe.
 Reconcile (`loot resolve …`, or `loot adopt` to take the landed line) and re-run `land`.